AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/ios/integrate/customize-contact-list.md

 To customize the content of a contact cell in the contact list, take the following steps:

-1. Inherit the `ContactCell` class in `EaseChatUIKit` to create a new custom class `CustomContactCell`, then set it with the following code:
+1. Inherit the `ContactCell` class in `chat-uikit` to create a new custom class `CustomContactCell`, then set it with the following code:

 ```swift
     ComponentsRegister.shared.ContactsCell = CustomContactCell.self